Incidental nodal irradiation in locally advanced non-small cell lung cancer treated with involved-field IMRT

 Citation

 Sharma S, Whaley JT, Zou W, Shepherd AF, Xanthopoulos EP, Christodouleas JP, Both S, Rengan R, Simone CB II, Apisarnthanarax S. Incidental nodal irradiation in locally advanced non-small cell lung cancer treated with involved-field IMRT.
-Appl Rad Oncol.
+Appl Radiat Oncol.
 2017;(4):21-27.

 December 14, 2017